androidx/androidx/docs/api_guidelines.md

 #### Java 8 {#dependencies-java8}

-NOTE All Jetpack libraries will migrate to Java 8 as soon as Android Studio 4.2 launches to stable.
-Until then, new dependencies on Java 8 should weigh the pros and cons as documented here.

 Libraries that take a dependency on a library targeting Java 8 must _also_ target Java 8, which will incur a ~5% build performance (as of 8/2019) hit for clients.
-New libraries targeting Java 8 may use Java 8 dependencies; however, existing libraries targeting Java 7 should not.
+New libraries targeting Java 8 may use Java 8 dependencies.

 The default language level for `androidx` libraries is Java 8, and we encourage libraries to stay on Java 8.
 However, if you have a business need to target Java